 - 5.1 The Prudential Code for Capital Finance also requires local authorities to publish a Capital Strategy which will provide the following: - a high-level long-term overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services - an overview of how the associated risk is managed - the implications for future financial sustainability - 5.2 The aim of this Capital Strategy is to ensure that all Members of the Authority fully understand the overall long-term policy objectives and resulting Capital Strategy requirements, governance procedures and risk appetite.
-The Capital Strategy is supported by the Asset Management Strategy, Environmental Sustainability Strategy and ICT Strategy. - 5.3 Appendix C outlines the Capital Strategy for 2024-25 and is recommended for approval.
+The Capital Strategy is supported by the Asset Management Strategy, Environmental Sustainability Strategy and Data, Digital and Technology Strategy. - 5.3 Capital investment requirements have been reviewed and the capital programme for 2025-26 totals £10.7m.
+Appendix C outlines in detail the Capital Strategy for 2025-26 and is recommended for approval.